Evaluation and Advancement

 Only employees rated at the highest levels of the applicable performance appraisal system are eligible.
 Eligible companies are those defined as profit-making businesses in the Central Contractor Registration Database, which generally excludes academic institutions and non-profits (similar assignments may be available under the Intergovernmental Personnel Act—see above).
 Check with your employing agency for availability.

-International Organizations—Under 5 CFR 352 subpart C, an agency may detail or transfer an employee to an international organization deemed eligible by the State Department.
+International Organizations—Under 5 CFR 352 subpart C, an agency may detail or transfer you to an international organization deemed eligible by the State Department.
 A detail or transfer normally may not exceed five years but may be extended three additional years upon the approval of the head of the agency and the State Department.
-A transferred employee is entitled to be re-employed in his or her former position or one of like status within 30 days of his or her application for re-employment.
-Information about appointments, pay setting, performance management, promotions, reimbursements, position changes and other rules governing these details and transfers is at www.opm.gov/employ/internat.
-A list of such organizations and information about working for them is at http://intlorganizationjobs.state.gov/iva.
+As a transferred employee, you are entitled to be re-employed in your former position or one of like status within 30 days of your application for re-employment.
+See www.opm.gov/policy-data-oversight/hiring-information/details-transfers.

 A promotion is a change to a higher grade separate from within-grade increases or quality step increases, which provide salary increases within the scheduled rates of the grade (see Chapter 1, Section 4).
 Opportunities for advancement often occur when new positions are established because of reorganization, added program responsibilities or when an employee vacates a position.
 Competition among employees is generally required.
 In addition, there are “career ladder” promotions (see below) in which no further competition is required once the employee meets certain requirements.